Guidelines and latest trends for your social media product photos

 1 – Showcase brands and products on your social media accounts

-Several studies have shown that static images generate up to 4 times more engagement than any other type of post on social media.
-Ensuring that your images match the visual universe of your brand (whether you sell toys, electronics, luggage, handbags or anything else) will reinforce your company identity for visitors who see your posts.
+Several studies have shown that static products images generate up to 4 times more engagement than any other type of post on social media.
+Ensuring that your images match the visual universe of your brand (whether you sell toys, electronics, luggage, handbags, food products or anything else) will reinforce your company identity for visitors who see your posts.
 Each social media network has a specific style and format that you will have to follow if you want to generate more engagement with your product photos.
 A couple of examples: on Facebook, try to focus on news (new items, product promotions, special offers and gift boxes).
 For Pinterest, create sets of images around a specific theme, like a collection of products or more typically a set of “inspirations”.
 For instance, you could create a tableau of photographs that are all about cuisine, or a collection of winter clothes for children.
 Finally, Instagram is all about visual trends, which are often shaped by Instagram users themselves — like flatlay (more details in part 4).

 2 – Create closeness and interact with your online customers